Head Coach Rick Squiers

 Squiers lives in Kearney with his wife, Kim.
 They have six children; Jordan, Rebecca, David, Madison, Anna and Callie.

-Jordan (volleyball) and Rebecca (basketball) were college student-athletes with David currently a member of the Loper football team and Madison a volleyball player at Bellevue University (Neb.).
+Jordan (volleyball) and Rebecca (basketball) were college student-athletes with David currently a member of the Loper football team, Madison a volleyball player at Bellevue University (Neb.) and Anna about to be a freshman volleyball player at UNK.